 French Picnic Refreshments

 Look, we know what’s coming here don’t we?
-I mean, the French drink soda and juice just like you and I. So, that’s the soft drinks sorted.
-Let’s move onto the wine and champagne!!
+I mean, the French drink soda and juice just like you and I. So, that’s the soft drinks, now let’s move onto the wine and champagne!!

 First thing’s first though, you are not going to be able to enjoy any of that beautiful French wine you have brought along if it is going to be sitting in the sun for a few hours, no siree.
 You have a couple of options to keep your wine cold enough to drink without it tasting of sweaty socks, the first one being freezing the bottle the night before and taking it out just before you leave.
 I do not recommend this!
 The other is to buy a cooler bag that may or may not come with ice packs.
 Simply store your bottles in these and take them out when you need to pour.